joe-irving/RIPS/join-us.md

 * Their solicitor / lawyer (although this might not be possible)
 * A family member
 * A couple of friends

+## Digital

+Help maintain the website and other digital tools.
+Email [digital@rebelsinprison.uk](mailto:digital@rebelsinprison.uk) if you are interested.